dojo/docs/dojox/form/FileUploader.rst

 How the data is returned from the server is not difficult, but it is very important.
 If not done correctly, it can be the cause of reported errors that the "onComplete" is not firing in FileUploader.

+**NOTE** The Flash uploader and the HTML uploader need differently formatted return data.
+You will need to inspect the post data to determine which type to return.

-If *flashFieldName* is found in the headers and Flash is being used on the client side, all that is needed for return data is a key-value string, and it can simply be returned, as at the end of a function.
+If *flashFieldName* is found in the post data and Flash is being used on the client side, all that is needed for return data is a key-value string, and it can simply be returned, as at the end of a function.
 You may also want to insert *exit* or whatever necessary to cease execution of the remainder of the code.
 Example:

 .. code-block :: html
  :linenos: